algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/TechnicalSpecification/TechnicalSpecification.md

 ## 4. Detailed Component Design
 ### 4.1 Game Engine

+The Game Engine is the core component of the Pac-Man® game, responsible for managing game mechanics, physics, and interactions.
+It processes player inputs, updates the game state, and renders the game screen.
+The Game Engine is designed to be modular, allowing for the addition of new features and mechanics while maintaining compatibility with the other components.

+Key Functions:

 Delve into the specifics of the game engine, including algorithms and game mechanics.
 Diagrams illustrating game logic can be included. `[GameLogicDiagram]`

 ### 4.2 User Interface